adr/adr.github.io/_tabs/ad-practices.md

 # AD Management Practices

+[Timing Architectural Decisions](https://ozimmer.ch/assets/presos/ZIO-ITARCKeynoteTADv101p.pdf), a presentation given at the annual Swedish IT architect conference ITARC features many of the practices collected on this page.

 ## AD Making

 The [Design Practice Repository](https://socadk.github.io/design-practice-repository/) on GitHub and the [Design Practice Reference](https://leanpub.com/dpr), a corresponding LeanPub e-Book, feature an AD making and capturing activity, which is positioned as one of the essential activities in DPR.